nicocanali/doodle-challenge/README.md

 > How can you scale it to improve throughput?

-Answered above
+Answered above.

 > You may want count things for different time frames but only do json parsing once.

 Not sure I understand this: can't I just set up counting for multiple timeframes already in the suggested implementation?
-I can set up different data structures (in this case a dict, but some type of Class would simplify this) where I aggregate by minute, day, year, etc and do it all in the same pass, so parsing would occur only once per message
+I can set up different data structures (in this case a dict, but some type of Class would simplify this) where I aggregate by minute, day, year, etc and do it all in the same pass, so parsing would occur only once per message.

 > Explain how you would cope with failure if the app crashes mid day / mid year.

 If I understand correctly, offsets are stored on the consumer side, so if something crashed I would just resume from where I left off?
-Also, having sliding overlapping windows can help
+Also, having sliding overlapping windows can help.

 - When creating e.g. per minute statistics, how do you handle frames that arrive late or frames with a random timestamp (e.g. hit by a bitflip), describe a strategy?

-Answered above
+Answered above.

 > Make it accept data also from std-in (instead of Kafka) for rapid prototyping. (this might be helpful to have for testing anyways)

-Done
+Done.

 > Measure also the performance impact / overhead of the json parser

 Done.
-Apprently, on my machine, time for just scanning through the whole colelction reduces by 69%
+Apprently, on my machine, time for just scanning through the whole colelction reduces by 69%.

 # What would I have done with more time

-- Try to use Docker/Kubernetes: in my current work, these technologies are not used (there are internal equivalents), so it would have costed me a bit to set this up
+- Try to use Docker/Kubernetes instead of running evering with command line commands directly: in my current work, these technologies are not used: there are internal equivalents in my current company, so I'm not experienced and it would have costed me a bit to set this up
 - Implement the late timestamp strategy: it wouldn't have costed me much, but setting up a test dataset would have, so I didn't do it
-- Experiment parallelization strategies, both on the producer side (partitions seems to be a good place to start) and on the consumer (apart from native multi-threading, I would have liked to check performances for frameworks like Beam/Spark)
+- Experiment parallelization strategies, both on the producer side (partitions seems to be a good place to start) and on the consumer (apart from native multi-threading/processing, I would have liked to check performances for frameworks like Beam/Spark)
 - Learn about Avro/Parquet and try them for serialization instead of JSON
-- Explore the Consumer/Producer's `metric_reporters` and `metrics()` methods
+- Explore the Consumer/Producer's `metric_reporters` option and `metrics()` methods
 - More in depth benchmarking, I'm sure there are  a variety of packages out there to optimize the code
 - Unit tests!